 This video highlights a number of locations in and around town, and showcases how they have changed over time.

 The earliest photo of each location is titled, so you know where you are.
 If the video creator had access to photos of that location in the intervening decades, then they are included.
 There’s even the occasional video clip.
 Finally, we see the same location in 2010 or after.
 The date of each photo is clearly displayed on screen.

 There’s a good mix between locations which are still there, and those which have been redeveloped with entirely new buildings.

 The video is carefully paced.
 Viewers are given the right time to take in each scene, but fast enough to retain attention.
 The accompanying music keeps pace without being intrusive.

 Many people and locations are included in this video.
-But even if you only know the town distantly, it’s interesting to see how things have changed over time.
+Even if you only know Caerphilly distantly, it’s interesting to see how things have changed over time.

 Caerphilly District Miners’ Hospital